archieplaylist/ArchInstall/README.md

 ./archinstall.sh
 ```

+### fixes
+If you choose gnome DE and gnome terminal doesn't launch run this on tty
+`echo "LANG=en_US.UTF-8" | sudo  tee /etc/locale.conf`

 ## System Description
 This is completely automated arch install of the desktop environment on arch using all the packages I use on a daily basis.